top of page

 How the Program Works

-With the support of local businesses and organizations, we provide convenient, free trash bags at 95 post locations across popular lake and river areas.
+With the support of local businesses and organizations, we provide convenient, complimentary trash bags at 95 post locations across popular lake and river areas.
 Thanks to the generous sponsorship of local businesses like Campbell Cove 1 Stop, Havasu Hardware, Lake Havasu City Rotary, and London Bridge Resort — to name just a few—the Trash Bag Program operates year-round.
 These bags are readily available to all visitors, giving everyone a simple way to collect their trash and leave no trace.
 Whether you're spending the day on the water or camping along the beautiful shores, the Trash Bag Program offers you a responsible way to manage waste and help protect the environment for future generations.

 Every year, these sponsors renew their commitment to the program, allowing us to distribute thousands of trash bags that help keep our shorelines and waters pristine.
-By offering free trash bags, this program makes it easier for visitors to be good stewards of the environment, ensuring that everyone who enjoys Lake Havasu and the Colorado River can help in preserving its natural beauty.
+By offering complimentary trash bags, this program makes it easier for visitors to be good stewards of the environment, ensuring that everyone who enjoys Lake Havasu and the Colorado River can help in preserving its natural beauty.
 Whether you're spending the day on the water or camping along the shores, these bags give you a responsible way to manage your waste and keep our environment clean.

 Each of these bags has the capacity to hold 6 cubic feet of waste.
 If every bag were filled to the brim, that would represent 900,000 cubic feet of waste collected and properly disposed of.
 However, even a more conservative estimate—assuming two-thirds capacity per bag—totals an impressive 600,000 cubic feet of waste removed from our shores and waters each year.
 This enormous impact contributes directly to preserving the pristine condition of our lake and river for all to enjoy.